nekonenene/git-branch-delete-merged-rs/README.md

 * `q`: Quit immediately
 * `h`: Show help

-### Skip prompt
+### Skip prompt:

-If you want to delete all merged branches without confirmation, `--yes` option will be useful.
+If you want to delete all merged branches without confirmations, `--yes` option will be useful.

 ```sh
 git-branch-delete-merged main --yes